CallumJMac/CallumJMac.github.io/_posts/2024-04-22-blog-lllm-promt-detection.md

 ### Conclusion
 This tutorial has demonstrated how to apply text classification to detect malicious prompts in an LLM pipeline.
 We have looked at traditional ML methods applied to a classic problem in NLP.
 We created a baseline model with strong performance and identified areas of improvement for future work.
 Feel free to use this code for your own projects, and suggest further improvements.
-Again, here is a link to the Github: https://github.com/CallumJMac/prompt_classification
+Again, here is a link to the [Github](https://github.com/CallumJMac/prompt_classification )
 Thanks for reading😎